 If you live in a high-rise apartment or have a small backyard, you know how quickly a cozy space can become cluttered.
 Try these rustic space-saving decor ideas on for size.

 Draw the eye up with a stylish shutter garden.
 This rustic DIY project takes up little floor space—and hardly any time to make.
 A quick trip to your local hardware store for supplies and a free weekend are all you need to build this creative container garden.

 2. Rustic Rug

 Outdoor area rugs add so much style to a small space without taking up any room.
 A quick online search will show you farmhouse rugs that fit perfectly on your petite terrace or cozy entryway.
-Before you buy a new outdoor rug, measure your outdoor space to ensure you pick the right size.
+Before you buy a new rug, measure your outdoor space to ensure you pick the right size.
 Otherwise, you could end up with an outdoor runner that hangs over the edges of your front steps or rolls onto your front lawn, which isn’t safe or pretty to look at.

 3. Foldable Furniture

 Since floor space is limited, you’ll want outdoor furniture that works with you.
 Folding chairs, Murphy tables, and collapsible benches are great options that add comfort when you need it, then conveniently fold up when you don’t.

 No enclosures around your outdoor space?
 No problem—here’s your window of opportunity.
 (Wink, wink.)
 Build a variety of rustic decorations, from planters to privacy walls, using old window frames.
 Find these treasures at thrift shops and antique malls and let your creativity shine.

 Make a small floor plan feel spacious with a few well-placed mirrors ensconced in distressed wood or galvanized steel frames.
 Not only do mirrors create the illusion of extra room, but they also brighten up the overall aesthetic.